How the tests work

-You will usually get your results, which will confirm whether or not there has been any virus found on your swab, within 1-3 days of our laboratory receiving your sample.
-This time table can not be guaranteed in these uncertain times but so far it has been achieved by far the majority of the time.
+You will usually get your results, which will confirm whether or not there has been any virus found on your swab, by late in the evening of the day after you have your swab delivered to our laboratory.
+This turnaround time can not be guaranteed as with such a sensitive test there are always a small percentage that have to be rerun, but we have achieved it 97% of the time.

-If your result comes back positive (ie confirming that there is covid-19 DNA/RNA on your swab) then you can be very sure that you have coronavirus in your nose or throat.
-The implications of this, whether you feel ill or not, is that you can spread the virus and you should check the latest NHS advice here: https://www.nhs.uk/conditions/coronavirus-covid-19/.
+If your result comes back positive (ie confirming that there is covid-19 RNA on your swab) then you can be very sure that you have coronavirus in your nose or throat.
+The implications of this, whether you feel ill or not, is that you may be able to spread the virus and you should check the latest NHS advice here: https://www.nhs.uk/conditions/coronavirus-covid-19/.
 This is particularly the case if you feel unwell or short of breath at all in which case you should go straight to https://111.nhs.uk/service/COVID-19/ where you will find what to do next.

-If you get a negative result (ie confirming that no covid-19 DNA/RNA was found on your swab) then it is cautiously good news but does not completely guarantee that you have not been exposed to covid-19.
+If you get a negative result (ie confirming that no covid-19 RNA was found on your swab) then it is cautiously good news but does not completely guarantee that you have not been exposed to covid-19.
 All it definitively confirms is that there was no covid-19 on the swab.
-This means that there is a chance that you have swabbed yourself in a window when there were no viruses there or you did not swab effectively enough – so if you do begin to feel any of the symptoms of covid-19 coronavirus please seek help.
-The guidance on what to do is changing fast as more is being learnt about the virus all the time so please always refer to the latest NHS advice.
+There is between 70%-95% sensitivity rate with getting the virus on the swab depending on the swabbing technique.
+This means that there is up to a 30% chance that you did not get swabbed effectively enough – so if you do begin to feel any of the symptoms of covid-19 coronavirus please seek help.

 IgG Antibody Test